ng-alain/delon/docs/style-guide.en-US.md

 `lint` can be very effective in helping us find bugs and readability earlier.
 Isn't it cool if we can guarantee that the lint of the file in staged is automatically done before each commit in the team development process?

-`ng-alain` is configured to do lint each time you commit to staged and you can't commit if you find an error.
+NG-ALAIN is configured to do lint each time you commit to staged and you can't commit if you find an error.

 By default, the `*.ts`, `*.less` commit process forces the formatting of the code.
 You can change the rules by modifying the `lint-staged` node of `package.json` (for example: `prettier --write`)